Mapping the gender attrition gap in academic psychology: Methods

 \section{Methods}

-This study relied on large-scale bibliometric data from Scopus, one of the most comprehensive and reliable academic databases, which provides extensive coverage of scientific publications and citation networks.
-We aimed to examine gender differences in academic progression, focusing specifically on individuals who began their academic careers in psychology.
-Our data processing pipeline (Fig. S1) involved identifying relevant researchers, reconstructing their career trajectories, and extracting key factors related to academic advancement.
+To examine gender differences in research career continuity, this study relies on large-scale bibliometric data from Scopus, one of the most comprehensive and widely used academic databases, which provides extensive coverage of scientific publications and citation networks.
+Our data processing pipeline (see Figure S1) involved identifying researchers in psychology, reconstructing their publication-based career trajectories, and extracting key factors related to research activity and persistence.
+We began with 1,479,461 psychology publications indexed in Scopus, corresponding to 4,965,084 unique authors who had published at least one article in a psychology journal.